legends2k/blog/content/note/git_concepts.md

 tags = ["tech", "vcs", "tools"]
 +++

 Basics like initializing (a repository), staging and commiting files aren’t explained here; they simply make sense; no ‘Aha!’s there.
-Moving references, branching and merging --- coupled with Git’s arcane command names --- are the confusing parts.
+Moving references, branching and merging --- coupled with Git’s arcane command names[^3] --- are the confusing parts.

 # Basics